 If you’re looking for even more thoughts on SiteGround, you can check out my SiteGround Review.
 Or, if you’re ready to get started…

 SiteGround is great for walking the tightrope between performance and affordability.
 But when the time comes to hop off the tightrope and truly focus on performance, Kinsta is where it’s at.

 While it’s not as cheap as SiteGround, Kinsta is the best option for high traffic sites that need rockstar performance.
 Kinsta does great in benchmark tests and has some of the most satisfied customers out there.
 So what makes Kinsta such a good choice?

-- Multiregional data centers (strategically placed to optimize performance)
+- Multiregional data centers (22+ data centers strategically placed to optimize performance)